nitoba/point-of-interest/README.md

 ## 🧑‍💻 Possible improvements
 - Use another database to store the data like a Postgres
 - Add pipes for request data validation
+- Add dependency injection system to auto create the objects and inject them in the controllers

 ## 📄 License